AnantTan/Chatbot/README.md

 point
 ● Slow Customer support, because of limited staff.
 ● Not available all the time.
-Figure 2.User and Chatbot InteractionProject by: AlphaTech P a g e 14 | 56 So having these issues in mind we wanted to Develop a Chatbot that can be part of any E-commerce websites Customer support service, more specifically an AI chatbot that can perform certain real human tasks in customer support by answering customer queries via text message interfaces.
+Figure 2.User and Chatbot Interaction

+So having these issues in mind we wanted to Develop a Chatbot that can be part of any E-commerce websites Customer support service, more specifically an AI chatbot that can perform certain real human tasks in customer support by answering customer queries via text message interfaces.
 This